 Does it matter if the drum heads are coated or clear?

 At first, it can be tough to discern between coated and clear heads.
 Coated drum heads are generally said to give a slightly drier sound and are definitely preferable in jazz applications where you might be using brushes.
 The majority of starter drum sets come with clear heads (except for the snare drum), and frankly, unless you prefer the cosmetic look of coated heads, they are fine.

 What about the snare drum?

-What is snare buzz and how can it be controlled?
+What is snare buzz, and how can it be controlled?

 Can the sound of the cymbals be enhanced?

-Budget cymbal packs do not tend to be the most musical options available.
+Budget cymbal packs do not tend to be the most musical option available.
 That's the politically correct way of saying that they can sound nasty!
 Remember, if you don't like the sound of your cymbals, you are less likely to want to hit them.
-Given as there are no effective options to alter your acoustic cymbal sound, we recommend upgrading basic cymbal sets, and budgeting for this in your initial purchase.
+Given as there are no effective options to alter your acoustic cymbal sound, we recommend upgrading basic cymbal sets and budgeting for this in your initial purchase.
 Our article on the five common mistakes made when purchasing drums may help you here.